anderson-aristotle/js-reference-types/README.md

 ### Demo: Assignment with Reference Types

-A key difference between a reference and primitive type is that a variable that holds a reference points to the object's location in memory. **When you change one reference value, you change any other variables that point to the same reference value.**
+A key difference between a reference and primitive type is that a variable that holds a reference points to the object's location in memory. **When you change** **one reference value, you change any other variables that point to the same** **reference value.**

-Alternativelly, when a variable holds a **primitive type**, it holds the value itself, and another variable that holds the same primitive value has no relation with any other variable that holds the same primitive value. **When you change one primitive value, it will not change the other variables that point to the same primitive value**.
+Alternatively, when a variable holds a **primitive type**, it holds the value itself, and another variable that holds the same primitive value has no relation with any other variable that holds the same primitive value. **When you change** **one primitive value, it will not change the other variables that point to** **the same primitive value**.

 To see this working in Javascript, take a look at the following code: